While a gluten-free lifestyle has its challenges, most people today concede that it’s easier to be gluten-free now than it was 5 or 10 years ago.

 Download the free Gluten Free Card app on Google Play or in the App Store.

-(8) The Gluten Free Scanner App
+(7) The Gluten Free Scanner App

-The Gluten Free Scanner App allows its users to scan barcodes of products to quickly identify if the product contains gluten based on its ingredient list.
+The Gluten Free Scanner App allows users to scan the barcodes of products to quickly identify if the product contains gluten based on its ingredient list.
 It’s one of the top downloaded gluten-free apps, with over one million users.

 For a $3.99 one-time purchase, users can search for products by name or ingredient.

 I, of course, tested it by searching for Cheerios.
 The Gluten Free Scanner confirms that the beloved breakfast cereal is gluten-free.
-(If you aren’t smiling or smirking at this fact, read my article, Unpacking the Gluten-Free Cheerios Controversy; Is It Time to Reconsider Your Stance?)
+(If you aren’t smiling or smirking at this fact, read my article, Unpacking the Gluten-Free Cheerios Controversy: Is It Time to Reconsider Your Stance?)

 The app is a bit primitive and has no bells and whistles like Fig and Spokin, but it gets the job done.